microsoft/fluentui/rfcs/repo-management/shield-issue-expectations.md

 #### Problem

-Engineering time spent on Shield is spread too thin among many different things, some of which could be handled by PM.
+Engineering and PM sometimes do the same task twice, which leads to duplicate efforts and wasted time.

 #### Proposed solution

-PM can help with some of the tasks that take more time when triaging an issue.
-They already do a good job at checking if certain behavior is reproducing or not but usually ask Engineering to check if something is classified as a bug.
-While I think this is useful in scenarios where it is vague if a component should behave a certain way I think there are issues where it is clear that the behavior described is buggy.
-It is those issues that could be tagged as bugs without input from Engineering.
+This is an issue that is not as apparent as others but some tasks are done twice sometimes by PM and Engineering.
+These include but are not limited to checking if a bug is reproducing or if certain behavior is a bug or a regression.
+This should be done only once, especially in issues where it is clear that the described behavior is buggy, and communicated well between the two disciplines.

 #### Problem